remcoebekker/datasciencecoursera/README.md

 # datasciencecoursera
-Repo for data science on courser
+Repo for data science on coursera